Master of Science in Nursing – Nurse Educator

 |$325 per month for 43 months|

 This program is designed to be completed in 24 months.
+An accelerated pathway is available and can be completed within 12 months.

 This course focuses on the role and accountabilities of advanced practice nurses.
 Emphasis is on historical and contemporary contexts, major themes and theories crucial to successful development; execution of and leadership in advance practice nursing.
 Focus is also on the impact and evolution, certification, legal issues, ethics, best practices, standards, standardized procedures, prescriptive authority, and professional activities inclusive of advanced practice nursing roles.